-A plate of steaming and favorable Fish-Flavored Shredded Pork is out.
+A plate of steaming and favorable Fish-Flavored Shredded Pork is ready.

 Origin of Fish-Flavored Shredded Pork

-On June 18, 2013, the Humphreys couple and the Scott couple from Australia had a special A la carte meal in a local Xian family under the management by TravelChinaGuide.
+The Humphreys couple and the Scott couple from Australia had a special A la carte meal in a local Xi'an family under the management by TravelChinaGuide.
 Most dishes served were cooked by the skillful hostess, and some were prepared by our guests under step by step guidance of the hostess such as Fish-Flavored Shredded Pork and a famous staple food Yangzhou Fried Rice.
 They were so happy to take part in this cooking class and took many photos of the home cooked meal.

-On Mar.
-26, 2012, Ms. Alessandra, Mr. Riccardo, Mr. Alfredo and Ms. Karen from Italy had a private family visit to a Xian family because of great interest in Chinese people's daily life.
+Ms. Alessandra, Mr. Riccardo, Mr. Alfredo and Ms. Karen from Italy had a private family visit to a Xi'an family because of great interest in Chinese people's daily life.
 They also had a memorable experience of having a home-cooked a lunch with the family they visited.
 What impressed them more was that they had learned to cook Fish-Flavored Shredded Pork and Cola Chicken Wings from the hostess.

-On Aug.
-25, 2010, Mr. Zoltan, Ms. Beata & Mr. Barnabas from Hungary joined a family visit tour of Travelchinaguide in Xian.
+Mr. Zoltan, Ms. Beata & Mr. Barnabas from Hungary joined a family visit tour of Travelchinaguide in Xi'an.
 At the same time, they had an exciting cooking class in the local family through learning to cook Braised Beef Fillet with Scallion & Fish-Flavored Shredded Pork.
 They were so astonished to know that indeed there is no fish or seasoning made from fish used to produce the fish flavor when cooking Fish-Flavored Shredded Pork.